 In accordance with the Port Noise Policy, compliance with the Noise Trigger Levels is required at all sensitive receivers to the port.
 The nearest receivers to each berth have been identified and measurements have been subsequently undertaken at the closest receiver to assess compliance as identified in the Port Noise Policy and shown in Figure 1.
-The noise measurements were undertaken during unloading operations that consisted of blowers as well as auxiliary engines and associated ventilation systems.
+The noise measurements were undertaken during unloading operations.

-Furthermore, the noise monitoring is required to be undertaken over a period of sufficient duration to ensure representative results from all activities and combinations of activities that would be expected to occur and to satisfy the LAeq(period) trigger level.

-During attended noise monitoring ship noise emissions were observed to fluctuate particularly during the nighttime period, however the overall average noise levels (LAeq) from 15 minute measurements were generally consistent during the day time and night time periods and as such four 15minute measurements were undertaken during the daytime and three measurements undertaken during the night-time to confirm receiver noise levels at Location 1.
+Furthermore, the noise monitoring is required to be undertaken over a period of sufficient duration to ensure representative results from all activities and combinations of activities that would be expected to occur and to satisfy the Laeq(period) trigger level.
+During attended noise monitoring ship noise emissions were observed to be consistent although heavily influenced by wind conditions during the daytime period, and as such only two 15minute measurements were undertaken.
+Four measurements undertaken during the night-time to confirm receiver noise levels with calm weather conditions.

 All acoustic instrumentation employed throughout the monitoring programme has been designed to comply with the requirements of AS IEC 61672.1 - 2013 Electroacoustics-Sound level meters - Specifications and carries current National Association of Testing Authorities (NATA) or manufacturer calibration certificates.
-Instrument calibration was checked before and after each measurement survey, with the variation in calibrated levels not exceeding \pm 0.5 dBA.
+Instrument calibration was checked before and after each measurement survey, with the variation in calibrated levels not exceeding ±0.5 dBA.